Ndibui/num-puzzl/README.md

-# num-puzzle
+# num-puzzl

-num-puzzle is a simple number puzzle game built using Angular Material and CSS Grid. <br>
+num-puzzl is a simple number puzzle game built using Angular Material and CSS Grid. <br>
 It uses the `cdk-drag` component in Angular Material CDK and CSS Grid for aligning the tiles in the layout.

 <p>